poteto/hiring-without-whiteboards/README.md

 - [Wildbit](https://wildbit.com) | Philadelphia, PA & Remote | Take-home project followed by interviews.
 - [Wimdu](http://wimdujobs.com) | Berlin, Germany | Take-home project, then a pair-programming and discussion onsite/remote.
 - [WorldGaming](https://worldgaming.com) | Toronto, Canada | Technical Interview, Solution Design, Take Home Assignment, then Culture fit interview with the team
+- [woumedia](https://woumedia.com) | Remote | Getting to know each other and aligning expectations.
+Talking about past experiences, projects you are proud of and latest challenges you faced.
+It’s followed by a use case study from one of our current projects.
 - [WyeWorks](https://wyeworks.com) | Montevideo, Uruguay | Take-home project and discussion on-site
 - [X-Team](http://x-team.com) | Remote | A short, fun Node.js challenge, followed by a series of culture-based interview questions, followed by a creative mock project with tons of freedom on how to approach, and follow-up questions about the approach they chose to discuss the tradeoffs.
 Usually a 10-30 day paid training is rewarded to top candidates to prep them for remote communication skills needed to join a team.
 - [XING](https://www.xing.com) | Hamburg, Germany | Take-home coding challenge, on-site review and short interviews with future team.